How to Do an Internal Audit + Security Audit Checklist

 Your most important asset in protecting your company and customer data is your staff.
 Make sure they receive regular, up-to-date security training.
 Verify that they have received and accepted your company policies.
 And educate them on the important role they play in safeguarding your organization.

-Our compliance platform can eliminate a lot of the manual effort of conducting audits and monitoring your security posture.
-Continuous infrastructure scanning, vulnerability alerts, automated security workflows, and vendor/employee access management all simplify the process of understanding and strengthening your company’s security posture.
+Secureframe’s security automation platform eliminates a lot of the manual effort of conducting audits and monitoring your security posture.
+Continuous IT infrastructure scanning, vulnerability alerts, automated risk assessment workflows, and comprehensive access management all streamline the process of understanding and strengthening your company’s security posture.

-Learn more about how we help companies like Indent achieve best-in-class security
+Learn more about how we help thousands of companies achieve best-in-class security.

 How do you conduct a security audit?